yehiarasheed/processing4/CODE-OF-CONDUCT.md

 We make room for people to get involved in the project at any point they wish.
 This means that we:

-* Welcome contributors at any stage of their programming journey, from newcomers to professionals;
+* Welcome contributors at any stage of their journey, from newcomers to professionals;
 * Do not assume knowledge or imply there are things that somebody should know;
 * Understand that people are the experts of their own experiences, and bring a variety of valid perspectives to the development of open source projects;
 * Know that contribution is not just limited to code, and can also include working on documentation, filing issues and bug reports, and other important forms of input;